ashpatel/CarND-Traffic-Sign-Classifier-Project/writeup.md

 This generated about an additional 18000 new training images, bringing the total number of training images to 52,979

-The new distribution of the training set can be see in the following visualization.
+The training set distribution before and after can be seen in the following two visualizations.

-![newdatadistro]
+![alt text][trainingbefore]    -----------> ![alt text][trainingafter]

 Additionally I tried turning all the images to grayscale, but this didn't have as major impact on the accuracy, as augmenting the dataset with extra images, so the only other processing I did was normalized the RGB values between -1 to +1 (instead of 0 to 255).